for-hygge/EC-601-A1-Group5/notebooks/README.md

-# Some Example from Kaggle
+# Some open-source projects from Kaggle

 Paths and libraries adjusted for [SCC](https://scc-ondemand.bu.edu/)